philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 ## Don't negotiate salaries

 * It's a ritual that no one likes, and often leaves you uncertain about whether you got a fair deal or could've gotten more.
-Free your employees from this tress.
+Free your employees from this stress.
 * Basecamp's comp method:
 * Salaries
   * 5 levels per department/role.